pashacraydon/spark-tabs/README.md

 * Tabs are ordered by recent activity
-* Tabs are automatically closed after idling for set number of minutes (optional, default is 40 minutes)
+* Tabs are automatically closed after idling for set number of minutes (optional, default is 40 minutes) ** These tabs are saved in a 'dimmed' state in the dropdown
 * Whitelist urls so their tabs won't automatically close after idling (optional)
-* Closed tabs are saved in a 'dimmed' state in the dropdown
 * Close all tabs with one click
 * Find tabs quickly by filtering them by keyword
 * Close, pin, throw out and navigate tabs with keyboard shortcuts